The AIr™ Patent

 “Method for controlling a flying body for cleaning surfaces, comprising a sensor system for the detection of geometrical characteristics of an object and the alignment of a flying body according to said object in order to clean it using the airflow of said flying body.”

-The AIr™ patent (EP3077881B1) provides protection for UAVs performing non-contact surface cleaning tasks using airflow guided by sensor-based alignment.
-It applies across industries including solar panel cleaning, agriculture, industrial maintenance, public infrastructure care, and space exploration.
+The AIr™ patent provides protection for UAVs performing non-contact surface cleaning tasks using sensor-guided airflow alignment across industries including solar energy, agriculture, industrial maintenance, public infrastructure, and space exploration.

 Licensing this patented method enables businesses to leverage existing drones equipped with standard sensors to enter new markets, respond effectively to tenders requiring innovative cleaning solutions, and gain advantages in sustainability-driven industries.